-YOUR SMI RESPONSES INDICATE THAT you believe independence and autonomy are very important aspects of human life, perhaps as a combination of a given right, a personal goal and a precious virtue to cultivate.
+You believe independence and autonomy are very important aspects of human life, perhaps as a combination of a given right, a personal goal and a precious virtue to cultivate.
 They signify ownership and accountability to you.

-Additionally, you enjoy the adrenaline of the challenges that motivate you.
-The excitement of seeking to be successful, to win or to outperform others is a pleasant feeling for you.
+You are comfortable when you are faced with challenges.
+In fact, you enjoy the adrenaline that motivates you.
+The excitement of seeking to be successful, to win or to outperform others is a great feeling for you.

 Recognition may be a reward, but it is not always external: it can also be for your personal satisfaction and sense of accomplishment.
 You feel proud of your achievements and perceive them as a validation of your autonomy and personal capabilities in action.
 It is important for you to be self-sufficient as much as possible.
+(This may come at a price).